karmaresearch/vlog/README.md

 #### Example

-In this example we show how to install VLog in debug mode, with support for the web interface from the command line.
+In this example we show how to install VLog in debug mode with support for the web interface from the command line.

 ```
 $ git clone https://github.com/karmaresearch/vlog.git